web-dahuyou/NiceTab/README.md

 - Supports sending native browser tab groups into NiceTab, and re-open them as native tab groups in your browser.
 - Supports keyboard shortcuts for certain operations, such as reordering categories or tab groups.
 - Tabs support custom editing of title and URL.
-- "**Staging Area**" category is fixed at the top; tabs/tab groups sent will be automatically save to the category.
 - Supports sorting tab groups by group name or creation time.
 - Supports one-click copying of all links in a tab group, with a customizable link template.
 - Supports tab and URL search, and jump straight to the result.
 - Supports import/export and remote sync for both tabs (existing) and preference settings (newly supported).
 - Supports manually hibernate inactive tabs from memory.
 Hibernated tabs are still visible on the tab strip and will automatically reload when activated.
+- Supports category locking, preventing accidental operations.

 ## Screenshots of Features